softeng-team4/HikeTracker_04/retrospectives/retrospective_1.md

 ### Macro statistics

 - Number of stories committed vs. done

+3 stories committed vs. 3 stories done

 - Total points committed vs. done

+26 points committed vs. 26 points done

 - Nr of hours planned vs. spent (as a team)

+72 hours planned vs. 73h 40m spent

 **Remember**a story is done ONLY if it fits the Definition of Done: